 - The fetus may move erratically

 - The mother may experience chills and fever

 Injuries to the fetus in a car accident are rare but do happen.
 It is an intrauterine version of the shaken baby syndrome and can result in brain injuries.
 The result is that the baby’s cognitive ability may be affected, resulting in long-term care.
 In some cases, this care may be needed for the lifetime of the person.
 The cost of extended, special care may be costly and outside of many parents’ ability to pay.
 A lawsuit folded against the at-fault party may result in the financial resources necessary to handle the cost.

-We at Morris Law, LLC are honored to have assisted our client in obtaining the compensation she deserves.
+We at Morris Law Accident Injury Lawyers are honored to have assisted our client in obtaining the compensation she deserves.
 Although it will not make up for the trauma and worry she faced, it can help her move forward and provide the funds for the medical care her new baby may require.
 If this happens to you, call us at (843) 232-0944 to schedule a free case review.
 We can also be reached online.